Freedom from torture is dedicated to healing and protecting torture survivors.

-Read some of their stories in our Real Voices section and check out our spokespeople below.
 And if you'd like to work for us, keep and eye on our vacancies, or sign up for email updates at the bottom of this page to receive news from us regularly.

 Therapy is the flower of this organisation.
 It is a way of unlocking people's power that torturers tried to take away.